-This leaflet gives you information about how TV Licence offences are investigated and prosecuted in Scotland.
-It outlines our prosecution process and covers how we make the decision to report cases to the Procurator Fiscal, how you can avoid being reported for prosecution, and what to expect if you are prosecuted.
+This leaflet gives you information about how we investigate and prosecute TV Licence offences in the Isle of Man.
+It outlines our prosecution process and covers how we make the decision to prosecute, how you can avoid it, and what to expect if you are prosecuted.